June 23, 2021

 Factors to consider with an AI/ML-assisted medical form processing solution include:

-For your initial training you might be using a system with a template that matches your forms, in which case the training of the ML model was done for you in advance.
-While such an approach can save time up front, it might prove difficult to update should your form layout get altered, or the information you need to extract changes.
-Assuming you need to train the ML model, a traditional approach might require providing a data science team with a large number of training documents — hundreds, or perhaps even thousands, of these — for you to use in training your model, and a similar number each time you want to re-train or even tweak said model.
-Impira takes a different approach which not only lets you start seeing results right away, but also affords the flexibility needed to adapt to changing business requirements.
+For your initial training, you might be using a system with a template that matches your forms, in which case the training of the ML model was done for you in advance.
+While this approach can save time up front, it may prove difficult to update should your form layout get altered, or the information you need to extract changes.
+Assuming you need to train the ML model, a traditional approach might require providing a data science team with a large number of training documents (up to hundreds or thousands) for you to use to train your model, and a similar number each time you want to re-train or even tweak said model.
+Impira takes a different approach, which not only lets you start seeing results right away, but also affords the flexibility needed to adapt to changing business requirements.

 With your files uploaded into the collection, you're ready to start extracting data from your forms.

 Impira takes a unique approach to training which doesn’t require large numbers of training documents and allows you to train your model directly with just a handful of files.
 Start by double-clicking one of your medical forms to begin extracting data.

 Double-click records-0.pdf file and highlight the value in the box under “Account #.”